 Featured Student Profiles

-Eric Zhu is currently a sophomore in the college studying Neurobiology, with minors in Health Care Management and Business Economics & Public Policy from the Wharton School.
+Eric Zhu is currently a junior in the college studying Neurobiology, with minors in Health Care Management and Business Economics & Public Policy from the Wharton School.
 With regards to policy, Eric has a strong passion for the intersection between the private and public sectors, and how both can work congruently to further mutual aims.